top of page

 The Journey of Transformation Begins With Us

 I will start this thought reflection with a quote of mine.
-"Truth is the foundation of freedom, healing, and liberation.
-I have been wrestling with the observance of our humanity and the essence of being human.
+"Truth is the foundation of freedom, healing, and liberation. " I have been wrestling with the observance of our humanity and the essence of being human.
 Have you ever thought about what really makes people hate each other, despise one another, create oppression, and erect obstructions to freedom?
 Even to go as far as to continue to practice racism, express racism in its infrastructural system.
-I thought about it as a
+I thought about it as

 Ron Robinson